Aleimar/ProjectEuler/README.md

 # ProjectEuler
 Solutions to project euler problems.

-I want to practice and enhance my computer programming thinking.
-I created this repository to practice and master the art of computer programming.
+I want to get better at computer programming.
+So, I made this special place where I can practice and really understand how to do it well.

-Each folder will contain a txt file for the problem definition and the solution in another programming file; which could be written in any programming language randomly chosen by randomizer.py.
+In every folder, you'll find a text file explaining the problem and another file with the solution, written in a programming language randomly selected by a tool called randomizer.py.

 ## How to compile and run in each language